Rules of Business Data Protection

 ISO 27001 lists the requirements for information security management.
 ISO 27002 lists the ISO’s recommended practices for protecting information security.
 These recommended practices include controlling access to hardware and data, training individuals to protect PII, protecting hardware that contains sensitive information and tracking all security incidents for root cause analysis while responding to them in a timely manner.

-ISO 29100 is a standard published in 2011.
+ISO 29100 is a standard published in 2011 and amended in 2018.
 ISO 29100 creates a common privacy terminology for use in other standards.
 It describes the formal roles such as PII custodians, defining who processes personally identifiable information and who has the responsibility to protect it.
 ISO 29100 builds upon existing IT security standards to add additional safeguards for privacy.

 The ISO has created standards for the security of personally identifiable information.
 For example, ISO 9564 outlines the principles and security practices for protecting the Personal Identification Number or PIN used to access someone’s bank account.
 ISO 11568 is the standard for encryption systems to protect retail and banking data.
 ISO 13491 is used to ensure the security of the financial data in a retail environment, such as protecting the information from the card swipe device by the register at the grocery store.